-Mary and Mike McLaughlin recently returned from a productive trip to Jamaica.
+Mary and Mike McLaughlin recently returned from a productive trip visiting Jamaican partners.
 Here’s a quick recap.

 First came the conference of the Society of Economic Botanists (SEB) at the University of West Indies’ Mona campus, where approximately 250 experts in the field assembled and Mike presented his 2019-2020 breadfruit yield study.